mampfes/hacs_waste_collection_schedule/doc/ics/stadt_mainhausen_de.md

 ## How to get the configuration arguments

-- Goto <https://www.mainhausen.de/download-muellkalender> and select your street name.
+- Go to <https://www.mainhausen.de/download-muellkalender> and select your street name.
 - Right-click on `Download Kalenderdatei nur Bezirke mit *selected street name*` and copy link address.
 - Replace the `url` in the example configuration with this link.